Afsoon/Afsoon/README.md

 - Building offline-first and local WebApps using CRA with xState.
 The project is the tracking of rest time for the gym.
 - Elixir, Phoenix (LiveView and AlpineJS) and Ecto with my project to finish my university.

 The gif was made using <a href="https://github.com/yemount/pose-animator/">PoseAnimator</a>.
-I recored my screen with Quicktime and convert the video as gif.
+I recorded my screen with Quicktime and convert the video to gif.